-- Even the dull subjects can be viewed in the most interesting manner as the visualisations offered by Power BI and its tools are new and interactive.
+- Even the dull subjects can be viewed in the most interesting manner as the visualizations offered by Power BI and its tools are new and interactive.

 - As Power BI uses the cloud, the hurdles caused by ‘time and space’ are overcome.

-- One can either use the already existing visuals or can develop a new one which attributes to satisfy the wants of the users.
+- One can either use the already existing visuals or can develop a new one that attributes to satisfy the wants of the users.

 - Power BI is always checked and updated or re-built from time-to-time just to make sure it stays fresh and new.
 This helps the users to avoid using outdated forums for data collection and updating.